p3r7/blog/_posts/2020-01-12-emacs-is-no-editor.md

 Some APIs are showing their age (in their design and naming conventions) and programming in elisp can genuinely feel like retro-computing.

-Dynamic binding is user-friendly, but the lack of parallel threading is painful when the interface freezes[^5].
+Having a global variable/function context is user-friendly, but the lack of parallel threading is painful when the interface freezes[^5].

 Our expectation of what an editor should be has evolved quite a bit over time (from text editor, to code editor to programming environment).